MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/geoxml-module.md

 There are two ways to make use of this module.
 The first is to use the static methods in the [GeoXml class](../v8-web-control/geoxml-class.md) to read/write the raw data.
 This gives you full control over the data and how it is rendered, if you choose to render it.
 The second option is to use the [GeoXmlLayer](../v8-web-control/geoxmllayer-class.md) which handles the importing of the XML data and generates a data layer which you can add to the map like any other layer.
 It handles all the rendering for you.
 This is a quick and easy way to get your geospatial XML data on the map with as little as 3 lines of code.

+> [!TIP]
-**Tip**: If GeoJSON data is passed into the [GeoXmlLayer](../v8-web-control/geoxmllayer-class.md) or the read functions of the [GeoXml class](../v8-web-control/geoxml-class.md), it will automatically load the [GeoJSON module](../v8-web-control/geojson-module.md) and read the data.
+> If GeoJSON data is passed into the [GeoXmlLayer](../v8-web-control/geoxmllayer-class.md) or the read functions of the [GeoXml class](../v8-web-control/geoxml-class.md), it will automatically load the [GeoJSON module](../v8-web-control/geojson-module.md) and read the data.

 ## API Reference